ivy-llc/ivy/docs/partial_source/contributing/5_applied_libraries.rst

 ------------

-Helping to contribute towards the ivy libraries requires a slightly more complex setup than it is needed for contributing to ivy alone.
-For instance, `Ivy Robot`_ is depending on `Mech`_, `Vision`_ and `Demo Utils`_.
-Thus, the related repositories have to be pulled into the same local folder, and ???
+Helping to contribute towards the ivy libraries requires a slightly more complex setup than is needed for contributing to ivy alone.
+For instance, `Ivy Robot`_ depends on `Mech`_, `Vision`_ and `Demo Utils`_.
+Thus, the related repositories have to be pulled into the same local folder, and `Ivy`_ must also be pulled into this same folder.

-To have a better grasp, let's look at an example on Ivy Robot in the next section!
+To have a better grasp, let's look at an example for Ivy Robot in the next section!

 Example - Ivy Robot
 -------------------